obiba/rock-doc/admin/configuration.rst

 ========================= ==================
 ``r.exec``                File path to the R executable.
 ``r.repos``               Comma separated list of URLs to R CRAN repositories, to install packages.
+``r.sessionTimeout``      Managed R sessions timeout, in minutes.
+Any R sessions without activity during this laps of time will be removed automatically.
+Default is ``240`` (4 hours).
+If the value is <0 no timeout action is applied.
 ========================= ==================

 Users Configuration